tglucksmann/buybitcoinworldwide.github.io/_exchanges/coinbase.md

 fees_score: 8.5
 fees_width: 85
 ---
 Coinbase is a Bitcoin company based in San Francisco.
-[Coinbase](http://buybitcoinww.co/buycoinbase){:rel="nofollow"} is the world's largest Bitcoin broker, and also offers an exchange, [wallet](/exchanges/coinbase/#coinbase-wallet-review), and developer API.
-Here we'll review its brokerage services.
+[Coinbase](http://buybitcoinww.co/buycoinbase){:rel="nofollow"} is the world's largest Bitcoin broker, and also offers an exchange, wallet, and developer API.
+Here we'll review Coinbase's brokerage, exchange, and [wallet](/exchanges/coinbase/#coinbase-wallet-review).

 ## Payment Methods Accepted